· 11 mins

 2. Make goals measurable

 Setting measurable goals means understanding the metrics you will track and how you will determine the success or failure of your campaign.
-Measuring success or failure is vital as it allows you to monitor your progress, assess what is working well, and make amends accordingly.
+Measuring success or failure matters because it allows you to monitor your progress, assess what is working well, and make amends accordingly.

 3. Make goals achievable